Jaeder42/Goder/pages/devlog/am-i-too-late.md

 I was working on my passion project a few days last week, and by days I mean during lunches and late nights after the baby falls asleep.
 I wanted to give users some new graphs to help with making decisions.
 Got a POC using data already available, and was pretty happy.

 Some background on the passion project, StateTrak.
-It tracks your stats during games of Counter-Strik and gives users access to this data in a mobile app.
+It tracks your stats during games of Counter-Strike and gives users access to this data in a mobile app.

 Cut to earlier this week, Counter-Strike has a new update.
 It looks pretty cool, some new content and feaures.
 But as I scroll I see that they have added graphs...
 With some of the data I had added as well...